NateRex/malmo-extension/README.md

 # **malmo-extension** #

 malmo-extension is a project that builds upon [Microsoft's Malmo Platform](https://github.com/Microsoft/malmo/).
 It contains wrappers and utilities for more intuitive mission design.
 Additionally, logs are automatically generated for each mission, providing a medium for training AI.
-The project currently only supports Python (versions >= 3.6).
+The project currently only supports Python (version 3.6 or above).

 ![Capture](https://user-images.githubusercontent.com/34667018/61174155-7506b100-a56a-11e9-98be-cdaa2f086c7d.JPG)
 ___